 About Gingerbread Cookies

-And one traditional cookie that’s on every cookie exchange list?
+What’s the one traditional cookie that’s on every cookie exchange list?

-Whether you call them gingerbread men or simply gingerbread, they’ve managed to become a holiday staple with their spicy flavor and soft-to-crunchy texture.
+Because whether you call them gingerbread men or simply gingerbread, they’ve managed to become a holiday staple with their spicy flavor and soft-to-crunchy texture.

 Plus, they’re absolutely the best for decorating, whether you’re decorating the cookies or creating a gingerbread house.